 Not sure which metrics each tool actually tracks?
 AEO metrics that actually matter covers what to look for before committing to any platform.

 AEO Copilot is built by the author of this article.
-The comparison above is based on publicly available pricing and feature information as of March 2026.
+The comparison above is based on publicly available pricing and feature information as of May 2026.